alabou/NMOS-MatroxOnly/NMOS With H.264.md

 ### Other transports

-For Nodes consuming H.264 using other transports, the Receiver resource MUST indicate the associated `urn:x-nmos:transport:` label of the transport or one of its subclassifications for the `transport` attribute.
+For Nodes consuming H.264 using other transports, the Receiver resource MUST indicate the associated `urn:x-nmos:transport:` or `urn:x-matrox:transport:` label of the transport or one of its subclassifications for the `transport` attribute.

 For Receivers indicating `urn:x-nmos:format:video` for the `format` attribute, the following parameter constraints can be used to express limits or preferences specifically defined for H.264 decoders: